nyuwireless-unipd/ns3-mmwave/src/wifi/doc/source/wifi-design.rst

 Chernoff bounds.

 The 802.11b model was split from the OFDM model when the NIST error rate model was added, into a new model called DsssErrorRateModel.
-The current behavior is that users may

 Furthermore, the 5.5 Mbps and 11 Mbps models for 802.11b rely on library methods implemented in the GNU Scientific Library (GSL).
 The Waf build